 Three Challenges to Avoid When Implementing OpenSciEd Curriculum

-We spoke to Activate Learning professional learning specialists, Tracy Marmolejo (Professional Development Manager) and Jen Guitierrez (Customer Success Specialist), who run OpenSciEd implementation workshops and asked about the common patterns and trends that they heard about from the teachers they worked with.
-This article is a consolidation of those conversations – laying out the three major challenges that you will want to overcome during your implementation.
+We spoke to Activate Learning professional learning specialists, Tracy Marmolejo (Professional Learning Manager) and Jen Guitierrez (Customer Success Specialist), who run OpenSciEd implementation workshops and asked about the common patterns and trends that they heard about from the teachers they worked with.
+This article is a consolidation of those conversations - laying out the three major challenges that you will want to overcome during your implementation.

 Let's dive in.